adazzle/react-data-grid/README.md

 ###### `onSortColumnsChange?: Maybe<(sortColumns: SortColumn[]) => void>`

-A function called when sorting is changed
+A function called when sorting is changed.

 ```tsx
 import { useState } from 'react';